mem48/GBDEM/README.md

 ***GB_10km_building_heights.R***
 For each 10km raster creates a difference raster (DSM - DTM) and uses that to calculate building heights and volumes for the OS Open Vector Stack Buildings.

-Planned improvement is to replace OS buildings with OSM where available and split up the OS buildings with the INSPIRE polygons.
+An improvement is to replace OS buildings with OSM where available and split up the OS buildings with the INSPIRE polygons.
 OSM buildings tend to be more detailed, and OS groups terraced buildings into a single long building.

 ***GB_10km_mosaic.R***
 Mosaic the 10km rasters into a single large raster of whole GB (about 95 GB compressed TIF)